-You must follow the Company's data subject access procedure which details how to deal with requests and it describes the circumstances where a fee may be charged.
+You must follow Time to Talk Befriending's data Subject Access Request Procedure, which details how to deal with requests, and it describes the circumstances where a fee may be charged.
 The procedure includes the following:

-- Always verify the identity of the person making a data subject request and the legitimacy of the request. - If you are unsure as to whether you are authorised to action the request check the privacy notice to ascertain who is authorised to deal with data subject requests.
-If you are still unsure how to handle the enquiry, you should forward this to Joshua Yeardley at info@associatedstudos.co.uk, our Data Representative. - If you are authorised to deal with the request do not give out confidential personal information unless you have received the appropriate consent from the data subject.
+- Always verify the identity of the person making a data subject request and the legitimacy of the request. - If you are unsure as to whether you are authorised to action the request, check the privacy notice to ascertain who is authorised to deal with data subject requests.
+If you are still unsure how to handle the enquiry, you should forward this to the Data Protection. - Officers, Emily Kenward or Sally Crawford. emily@tttb.org.uk / sally@tttb.org.uk. - If you are authorised to deal with the request do not give out confidential personal information unless you have received the appropriate consent from the data subject.
 Seek explicit written consent to process the data subject request and ensure that you keep a clear audit trail of the request and your response. - Do not share personal information with a third party, unless the data subject has given their explicit prior consent to the sharing of their information.
 A third party is anyone who is not the actual data subject and can include a family member of the data subject. - Take great care not to accidentally share information with an unauthorised third party.
 Be aware that those seeking information sometimes use deception in order to gain access to it.

-Categories of information
+Categories of Information

-During the course of your employment you may be required to process personal data which falls into different categories, general personal data and special categories of personal data.
-All data should be processed in accordance with the privacy notice and at all times in a confidential manner.
-However, where that data is classed as a special category extra care should be taken to ensure the privacy and security of that data.
+During the course of your employment, you may be required to process personal data which falls into different categories: general personal data and special categories of personal data.
+All data should be processed in accordance with the privacy notice and in a confidential manner at all times.
+However, where that data is classed as a special category, extra care should be taken to ensure the privacy and security of that data.
 This means that you should maintain a high level of security and you should only share this data with those who are also authorised to process that data.
-In the context of employee relations the scenarios when you may be required to process special categories information may arise for one or more of the following reasons:
+In the context of employee relations, the scenarios when you may be required to process special categories of information may arise for one or more of the following reasons:

-- In order to comply with employment and other laws when processing and managing situations connected with absences arising in relation to sickness or family/ dependant related leave. - To ensure health and safety obligations and other employment related obligations are met you may be required to process information about the physical or mental health or disability status of an employee in order to assess their capability to perform a role.
-You may also be required to monitor and manage sickness absence, recommend appropriate workplace adjustments and administer health related benefits. - Where it is needed in the public interest, for example for equal opportunity monitoring and reporting.

-And any other reasons which we advise you of under a separate policy or notice.
+- In order to comply with employment and other laws when processing and managing situations connected with absences arising in relation to sickness or family / dependant related leave. - To ensure health and safety obligations and other employment related obligations are met, you may be required to process information about the physical or mental health or disability status of an employee in order to assess their capability to perform a role.
+You may also be required to monitor and manage sickness absence, recommend appropriate workplace adjustments and administer health related henefits - Where it is needed in the public interest, for example for equal opportunity monitoring and reporting. - And any other reasons which we advise you of under a separate policy or notice.

-We may also require you to process special categories of information in connection with customers and other third parties.
+We may also require you to process special categories of information in connection with members, customers and other third parties.